 How much time do I have to commit?

-It would be really great if you are able to make most Pack evenings and there is no need to make an open ended commitment.
+There is no need to make an open ended commitment.
 We are flexible to how long you want to do the role for and can agree a fixed period of time.
 At the end of this time period, you can continue in the same role, agree a new role or step down depending on your circumstances and available time.

 Is previous experience needed?